Wondering how to start a dance instructors business? We take you step-by-step from start to success.

 Although some dance instruction entrepreneurs possess formal degrees in dance, it's common for instructors to receive training from other dancers.
 The benefit of learning under the tutelage of a professional dancer is that you can use their name recognition to promote your dance school.

-As an added selling point, plan to participate in the National Dance Association, National Dance Teachers Association of America or other dance industry organizations.
+As an added selling point, plan to join the National Dance Teachers Association of America (NDTA) or other dance industry organizations.

 Tips for Growing Your Dance Studio & Instruction Business